wasmCloud/wasmcloud.com/docs/intro.md

 Our goal is to make development more joyful and efficient by giving developers the tools to write only the code that matters&mdash;and making it easy to run that code anywhere.

 :::warning[Under Construction]
 🚧 This is pre-release documentation for wasmCloud 1.0 under active construction.

-* The most current pre-release version of the **wasmCloud 1.0 host** is **v1.0.0-alpha.4**, which is [available on GitHub](https://github.com/wasmCloud/wasmCloud/releases/tag/v1.0.0-alpha.4).
+- The most current pre-release version of the **wasmCloud 1.0 host** is **v1.0.0-rc.1**, which is [available on GitHub](https://github.com/wasmCloud/wasmCloud/releases/tag/v1.0.0-rc.1).
-* The most current pre-release version of **`wash-cli`** is **0.27.0-alpha.1**, which is available to install with [cargo](https://github.com/rust-lang/cargo): `cargo install wash-cli --version 0.27.0-alpha.1`
+- The most current pre-release version of **`wash-cli`** is **0.27.0-alpha.2**, which is available to install with [cargo](https://github.com/rust-lang/cargo): `cargo install wash-cli --version 0.27.0-alpha.2`

 The `wash` pre-release enables you to test build functionality.
-Deployment functionality requires a 1.0-compatible version of `wadm`, which is not yet available but will release very soon.
+Deployment functionality requires a 1.0-compatible version of `wadm`, which is included in `wash v0.27.0-alpha.2`.
+This version of `wadm` does not yet support defining configuration, so there are additional steps in the quickstart to compensate.

 Some details on these pages may not be aligned with v1.0 during the pre-release period. 🚧
 :::